What is Hair On Leather?

 But this isn’t just reserved for cow leather.
 Many exotic leathers, like buffalo or moose have hair on variants, that are not only stylish, but are very warm and soft.

 This is especially true if they are made into coats, hats, gloves, etc. Basically if the animal has skin that is covered with a coat of hair, you can make hair on leather out of it.
 And I have yet to find a time when it doesn’t look awesome.

 It really isn’t that complicated.
 The normal leather tanning processes all involve steps where the hair is removed from the hide.

 When you are making hair on leather, you skip those steps!
 It’s that easy.
-Frequently the hair will be clipped shorter than it was originally, so help it stay on and to stop it from being a hassle, though that isn’t always the case.
-The leather can still be dyed to be different colors, though many times it is left to show off the cows natural mottling and markings.
+Frequently the hair will be clipped shorter than it was originally, to help it stay on and to stop it from being a hassle, though that isn’t always the case.
+The leather can still be dyed different colors, though many times it’s left to show off the cow’s natural mottling and markings.
 It all depends on what you are wanting to use it for really.
 Just as with all leather, versatility is one of its greatest assets.

 What’s The Difference?